globaleaks/APAF/docs/source/apaf.rst

 Configuration
 -------------

-*Customizing the application and tor setup can be done wither via web interface or a simple GUI.*

-Configuring the application via web interface is probably the most elegant and lightweight solution, even though it leads to authentication issues.
-So, I see two options here:
- - Just check if the request comes from localhost, otherwise deny all administration pages.
- - Create a login page, using the web framework's authentication environment.

- The first one seems pretty easy with flask, but don't know wether there could be some security concerns.
-Also, coming from 127.0.0.1 will be ok, but not the .onion alias :S
+The application can be customized using the browser.
+By default the configuration page shall be accessible only from localhost, after authenticating with a standard login form.
+The restricted access of only localhost to the configuration section shall be unckecked.

 .. [#] : https://lists.torproject.org/pipermail/tor-dev/2012-March/003416.html
 .. [#] : https://lists.torproject.org/pipermail/tor-dev/2012-April/003475.html